ROME ARCHAEOLOGICAL PASS CARDS - RESERVE ENTRANCE TICKETS - THE CRYPTA BALBI IN ROME, ITALY

-Book tickets to visit museums in Rome, Italy Book tickets for Rome Archaeological Card.
+Book tickets for Rome Archaeological Card.

 The Crypta Balbi is one of the nine Rome museums / archaeological sites that may be visited using the Rome Archaeological pass.
 Below is some background information.